WilloIzCitron/Alex-Mindustry-launcher/README.md

 - EXP to AX Converter(under alpha)

 ## Build
+For Build. you need using:
+- Visual Studio and .NET Core 3.1
-For Build. im using Visual Studio, and you need .NET Core 3.1
+- For VSCode, install C# Extension and .NET Core 3.1